NextLevel/examples/ARCamera/Pods/NextLevel/README.md

 ## ARKit

-NextLevel provides beta ARKit capture in addition to AVFoundation.
+NextLevel provides components for capturing ARKit video and photo.
 This enables a variety of new camera features while leveraging the existing recording capabilities and media management of NextLevel.

-If you are trying to capture frames from SceneKit for ARKit recording, here is an [example](https://gist.github.com/piemonte/4fd443818430952c187eeca544e700d5).
+If you are trying to capture frames from SceneKit for ARKit recording, check out the [examples](https://github.com/NextLevel/examples) project.

-Haven't had the opportunity to provide an example for ARKit mode aside from the [gist](https://gist.github.com/piemonte/4fd443818430952c187eeca544e700d5) but one would be welcome, NextLevel [examples](https://github.com/NextLevel/examples).

 ## Documentation